thewinger/ashen.nvim/README.md

 ## Plugins

 > [!WARNING]
-> The following plugin list and configuration tips are incomplete!
+> The following plugin list and configuration tips may be incomplete!
 Please check `lua/ashen/plugins` for a more accurate list of supported plugins.
 I will endeavour to update this list frequently.

 Many plugins are already "supported" because they use standard Neovim highlight groups.
 However, some plugins require bespoke support.
 Additionally, some plugins may require extra setup to look good with Ashen.
 Please see [Configuration](#configuration) for more details.